riceissa/issarice.com/wiki/what-is-it-like-to-attend-the-seattle-japanese-school.md

 - especially in high school, it become very obvious that a lot of the kids were just attending the school to socialize+have something they could write on in their college apps.

+[^friend]: Strangely enough, this person ended up being one of my closest friends at the Japanese school.

+[^birthday]: I was *also* invited to just one birthday party there!